SublimeText/LaTeXTools/README.markdown

 - Added a command to search for LaTeX-commands in the whole document
 - Added support for the glossary package
 - Improvements in CWL completions for environments
+- Added a command to check your system setup

 ## Introduction